Medicine Overview of Sazo Tablet DR

 How to use Sazo Tablet DR

 Take this medicine in the dose and duration as advised by your doctor.
 Swallow it as a whole.
 Do not chew, crush or break it.
-It is better to take Sazo 500mg Tablet DR with food.
+Sazo 500mg Tablet DR is to be taken with food.

 How Sazo Tablet DR works